 AF.5 Example of TID-to-Link mapping frame exchange(#15157)

+TGbe editor: Please update the following paragraphs in this subclause as shown below:

-Figure AF-18 (Example TID-to-link mapping frame exchange) shows an example sequence of TID-to-link mapping frame exchanges.
+(#18146, #17853, #16013)Figure AF-18 (Example TID-to-link mapping frame exchange where the advertised mapping is a subset of a negotiated mapping) shows an example sequence of TID-to-link mapping frame exchanges.
 The non-AP MLD operates in default mapping mode in the beginning of the sequence.
 The non-AP MLD then initiates a negotiation of a TID-to-link mapping A. The AP MLD accepts the request, after which TID-to-link mapping A is active for the non-AP MLD.
-Next the AP MLD starts to advertise a TID-to-link mapping B. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping B is established on the non-AP MLD.
+Next the AP MLD starts to advertise a TID-to-link mapping B (#18146, #17853, #16013)which maps all TIDs to a set of link(s) that is a subset of the enabled link set in the TID-to-Link mapping A. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping B is established on the non-AP MLD.
 Note that we assume that the non-AP MLD includes all the AP MLD link in its multi-link setup, so the same mapping B is established for the non-AP MLD.
+In the next step the non-AP MLD requests another TID-to-link mapping C. Note that (#16506)the link(s) included in the Link Mapping field of Mapping C is a subset of the link(s) included in the Link Mapping field of Mapping B .
+The AP MLD accepts the request for TID-to-link mapping C, after which TID-to-link mapping C is active for the non-AP MLD. (#18146, #17853, #16013)

+Figure AF-18—Example TID-to-link mapping frame exchange where the advertised mapping is a subset of a negotiated mapping (#18146, #17853, #16013)

+TGbe editor: Please add the following paragraph and Figure AF-18a in this subclause as shown below:

-In the next step the non-AP MLD requests another TID-to-link mapping C. Note that any mapping between TIDs and links that is enabled in C must be already enabled in the advertised TID-to-link mapping B. The AP MLD accepts the request for TID-to-link mapping C, after which TID-to-link mapping C is active for the non-AP MLD.
-In the next step, the advertised TID-to-link mapping B ends (by expected duration reaching 0).
-At this point the non-AP MLD also reverts to a default mapping.
-Note that the ending of the former advertised TID-to-link mapping is treated as an advertisement of a new default mapping, hence the formerly established individually negotiated TID-to-link mapping is discarded.
+(#18146, #17853, #16013)Figure AF-18a (Example of TID-to-link mapping where the negotiated mapping is a subset of an advertised mapping) shows another example of TID-to-link mapping where the negotiated mapping is a subset of an advertised mapping.
+The non-AP MLD operates in default mapping mode in the beginning of the sequence.
+The non-AP MLD then initiates a negotiation of a TID-to-link mapping A. The AP MLD accepts the request, after which TID-to-link mapping A is active for the non-AP MLD.
+Next the AP MLD starts to advertise a TID-to-link mapping B which maps all TIDs to a set of link(s) that is a superset of the enabled link set in the TID-to-Link mapping A. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping A continues to hold true for the non-AP MLD.

-Figure AF-18—Example TID-to-link mapping frame exchange
+Figure AF-18a—Example TID-to-link mapping frame exchange where the negotiated mapping is a subset of an advertised mapping

 9.4.2.314 TID-To-Link Mapping element